Gig Economy Motor Insurance European Study

 The first report to assess & forecast the motor insurance market for the European gig economy

 In the midst of the COVID-19 pandemic, fast growing markets are hard to come by.
-So it gives PTOLEMUS great pleasure to announce its latest report that analyses and forecasts a major opportunity for commercial line insurers serving the so-called “gig workers”.
+So it gives PTOLEMUS great pleasure to announce the Gig Economy Motor Insurance European Study; its latest report that analyses and forecasts a major opportunity for commercial line insurers serving the so-called “gig workers”.

 The motor insurance market serving the last-mile food delivery, courier and private- & public-hire taxi services, is set to explode over the next 10 years, to reach premiums of €5.8 billion by 2030.